rmezameza/hci-team312-alarm-app/README.md

 Android App for an alarm system for deaf and hard-of-hearing members of the University of Vienna.

-This project will be a prototype to show the basic function of that application.
+This is the improvement of our hi-fi prototype which contains several updates and includes a dark theme now.

-## Readme - M3
+## Readme - M4

 * Gruppe:       18:00
 * Team-Nr.:     312